 Clients are demanding focused collaborations within an efficient structure.
 Client teams, as a form of account management, provide this framework.
 While Big Four accounting firms have perfected collaborative approaches to serving clients, numerous issues have prevented law firms from adopting many of these client-centric methods, particularly regarding deliberate multi-disciplinary account management and the development of a client care infrastructure.

 Interestingly, law firm partners and marketers continue to remark that cross-selling is difficult and fraught with internal politics.
 Are we finally approaching a time in which law firms will turn to a client team program for better cross-selling and superior client services delivery?
-As the pandemic has disrupted usual operating procedures, perhaps law firms can seize this pivotal moment to elevate usual go-to-market practices and seriously consider adopting a client team approach.
+Law firms should elevate usual go-to-market practices and seriously consider adopting a client team approach.

 What is a Client Team?

 A client team is a diverse group of service providers, and other firm professionals, focused on a select client, the client’s operational goals, service needs, and expectations.
 A client team is a kind of research and development arm within a firm or practice group that drives discussions about trends and industry concerns that holistically impact the selected client.
 The group should meet at least monthly to evaluate the status of the client in terms of how it is currently being served and what issues should be addressed with the client to mitigate risk or save dollars.
 The more diverse the group of service providers on the team, the more likely new areas of need will be uncovered and can be brought to the client’s attention.